yaypm/davis-server/README.md

 ####Let's get started! - Prerequisites

 1. Mongo Database installed with a fully qualified domain name (FQDN).
-This can be local or remote.
+This can be local to your DAVIS instance or remote.
 You will want the database to persist for each iteration and version of DAVIS you upgrade to.
-[Check out this neat guide to get MongoDB setup on an AWS EC2 and Route53.](https://github.com/ruxit/davis-server/blob/master/setup/Create%20Mongo%20DB%20Instance.md)
+[Check out this guide to get MongoDB setup on an AWS EC2 and Route53.](https://github.com/ruxit/davis-server/blob/master/setup/Mongo.md)

 #####Initialize DAVIS

 1. Start a new project folder.
-2. npm init and use the guide.
-Call your project davis-server.
+2. npm init and use the auto initiation guide.
+Give your project a unique name.
-3. (Optional) Version 1.0.0
+3. *(Optional)* Version 1.0.0
-4. (Optional) Description
+4. *(Optional)* Description
-5. (Required) Use default index.js.
+5. **(Required)** Use default index.js.
 You will be creating this file later.
-6. test command
-7. (Required) Define the git respository.
-Right now since project is only 	available through private GitHub Repo you need access to Dynatrace 	Innovation lab (https://[username]@github.com/ruxit/davis-server.git#dev).
+6. **(Required)** Define the git respository.
+Right now since project is only available through private GitHub Repo you need access to the Dynatrace Innovation lab (https://[username]@github.com/ruxit/davis-server.git#master).

 Before we initialize DAVIS you need to conifgure a few custom parameters for your environments.
 Make a copy of */demo/config.sample.js*.
-Please use the following sections as guidiance and direction on how to get your instance up and running.
+Please use the following sections as guidiance and direction on how to get your DAVIS instance up and running.
-TODO: How to configure the config.js file

 ####1.
 Default DAVIS Port : 3000
 ---

 *This is the default port that davis will be available on.
 Set this to a desired port.
 DAVIS needs to be a secure endpoint so you will need to determine how you would like to do this.
 We prefer an Elastic Load balancer that can handle both a listening port, redirection, and HTTPS.
-We have chosen AWS's Elastic Beanstalk service to host DAVIS where ELB is native to out of the box configuration.*
+We have chosen AWS's Elastic Beanstalk service to host DAVIS where ELB is a native and out of the box configuration.*

 ####2.
 (Optional) NGINX Proxy
 ---

-*Others have chosen to install a NGINX reverse proxy and a self signed certificate while developing*
+*You can install a NGINX reverse proxy and a self signed certificate for advanced routing.
+For example having more than one DAVIS server on the same instance*

 ####3.
 Mongo DB DSN Entry
 ---

-*Once you have your Mongo Database configured and either have a IP or hostname available move replace the <mongodb_database_dsn> parameter with the one you obtained.*
+*Once you have your Mongo Database configured and either have a IP or FQDN available replace the <mongodb_database_dsn> parameter with the one you obtained.*

 ####Watson Setup [More..](https://github.com/ruxit/davis-server/blob/master/setup/Watson.md)
 ---

 *You will need to obtain a Bluemix Username, Password, and token to be able to interact with the IBM Watson service that is powering the Speech To Text in the Web UI version of DAVIS.
-Navigate to [IBM Bluemix] (https://console.ng.bluemix.net/catalog/services/speech-to-text) and create a free IBM Bluemix acccount.*
+Navigate to [IBM Bluemix] (https://console.ng.bluemix.net/) and create a free IBM Bluemix acccount.* Click [here](https://github.com/ruxit/davis-server/blob/master/setup/Watson.md) for futher instructions.

 ####5.
 Slack Setup [More...](https://github.com/ruxit/davis-server/blob/master/setup/Slack.md)
 ---